-- 1) Chapter 237, General Excise Tax Law. - 2) Chapter 383, Hawai'i Employment Security Law. - 3) Chapter 386, Worker's Compensation Law. - 4) Chapter 392, Temporary Disability Insurance. - 5) Chapter 393, Prepaid Health Care Act. - 6) §103D-310(c), Certificate of Good Standing for entities doing business in the State.
+- 1) Chapter 237, General Excise Tax Law.

+- 2) Chapter 383, Hawai'i Employment Security Law.

+- 3) Chapter 386, Worker's Compensation Law.

+- 4) Chapter 392, Temporary Disability Insurance.

+- 5) Chapter 393, Prepaid Health Care Act.

 If an Offeror is not compliant with the above HRS chapters at the time of award, the Offeror may not receive the award.
 The State reserves the right to move on to the next responsive, responsible Offeror who is compliant.
 The State will verify compliance on Hawai'i Compliance Express (HCE).
-Offerors who do not participate in HCE may submit paper compliance certificates to DBEDT at the time of award.
+Offerors who do not participate in HCE may submit paper compliance certificates to HSEO at the time of award.

 Hawai'i Compliance Express.
-Vendors may use HCE, which is an electronic system that allows vendors/contractors/service providers doing business with the State to quickly and easily demonstrate compliance with applicable laws.
-It is an online system that replaces the necessity of obtaining paper compliance certificates from the Department of Taxation, Federal Internal Revenue Service; Department of Labor and Industrial Relations, and Department of Commerce and Consumer Affairs.
+Vendors may use HCE, which is an electronic system that allows vendors/contractors/service providers doing business with the State to easily demonstrate compliance with applicable laws.
+It is an online system that replaces the necessity of obtaining paper compliance certificates from the Department of Taxation, Federal Internal Revenue Service, Department of Labor and Industrial Relations, and Department of Commerce and Consumer Affairs.

 Vendors/contractors/service providers intending to use HCE to demonstrate compliance are encouraged to register with HCE prior to submitting an offer at https://vendors.ehawaii.gov.
-The annual registration fee is \$12.00 and the 'Certificate of Vendor Compliance' is accepted for the execution of contract and final payment.
+The annual registration fee is \$12.00, and the 'Certificate of Vendor Compliance' is accepted for the award of contract and final payment.